Readit News logoReadit News

 Throw in IOCP and you realize that NT is a pretty solid, well-thought-out OS

-loeg · 8 months ago
+loeg · a year ago

 > FDs really should have been opt-in for inheritability from the start, with the possible exception of stdio.